extism/proposals/EIP-002-module-namespace-for-host-functions.md

 ## Solution

-Use the `extism` namespace for all imports from language SDKs.
+Use the `env` namespace for all imports from language SDKs.
 We would provide this namespace from the runtime linker, and express the override in each language SDK we distribute.
 See the support table included below.

 ## Considerations